tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 #### Import Soft key to TezBake

-> **ℹ️ Key Roles: Manager / Consensus / Companion**
+> **ℹ️ INFO: Key Roles: Manager / Consensus / Companion**
 >
 > Tezos baking uses three distinct key roles.
 For a full explanation, see [Baking on Mainnet — Understanding Baker Key Roles](/tezbake/tutorials/baking-on-mainnet/#understanding-baker-key-roles).
 >
-> **In this soft key testnet setup:** the `baker` key is your manager address AND your initial consensus key — both roles live at the same tz4 address.
+> **ℹ️ INFO:** In this soft key testnet setup, the `baker` key is your manager address AND your initial consensus key.
+Both roles live at the same tz4 address.
 >
 > **⚠️ WARNING: Companion Key is Mandatory**
 >